William Optics ZS66 Petzval Review

 However, if the CA correction is better than a standard ST80, the sharpness was, I thought, a bit worse.
 A star test showed why.
 The ZS66 was out of collimation – not badly so, but the diffraction pattern had that tell-tale skewing to one side.
 Unfortunately (just like other Petzvals it must be said) there is no adjustment possible.

 The ZS66 is a beautiful looking little refractor that has been well designed with excellent fit and finish, like most WOs.
-Sadly the optical performance fell well short of the expectation set by appearances: in use this scope performs little better than a good 60mm short tube achromat (like a Borg mini-60).
+Sadly, the optical performance fell well short of the expectation set by appearances: in use this scope performs little better than a good 60mm short tube achromat (like a Borg mini-60).

 Worryingly, the ZS66 isn’t the first WO that I’ve come across with optical issues.
 It is interesting that Sky-Watcher (another Chinese brand) scopes are generally less shiny, but I have yet to find the view through one anything less than excellent.

-Not really recommended, unless you star test before buying to ensure it’s a good ‘un.
+The WO ZS66 is really recommended, unless you star test before buying to ensure it’s a good ‘un.
 Even so a conventional doublet might be better, if less exotic.